vpisarev/ficus/doc/ficustut.md

 }
 ```

-In other words, there is obligatory `then`-clause (with `exprs1`), there is optional `else`-clause and optional `else if`-clauses.
+In other words, there is obligatory `then`-clause (with `exprs1`), there is optional `else`-clause and zero or more `else if`-clauses after `then` and before `else`.
 All the branches must have the same type, `void`, as in classical imperative languages, or non-void.
 The missing `else` branch is a shortcut for `else {}`.
 In this case all other branches must have `void` type.
 Here are some examples:

 ```
 // error: if-branch has type 'double', else-branch has type 'void'